-Fig.~\ref{dip} shows an example plot of the CMB dipole seen by an observer located 492Mpc from the center.
+Fig.~\ref{dip} shows an example plot of the CMB dipole seen by an observer located $292 \, \mathrm{Mpc}$ from the center.

-Note that this method can be extended from CMB where $z=1100$ to cosmic dipoles corresponding to other redshifts, as long as the observable signal is related to redshift in the same way as temperature in Eq.\eqref{eq:temp_red}.
-Such dipole relation is shown as the blue curve in Fig.~\ref{cmbaz}, cosmic dipole amplitude reaches maximum around $z=1$, just at the edge of the void.
-When the source gets away from the void, the amplitude of the dipole becomes stable since the source can be approximately considered to be at infinity.
+Note that this method can be extended from CMB where $z=1100$ to cosmic dipoles corresponding to lower redshifts, as long as the observable signal is related to redshift in the same way as temperature in Eq.\eqref{eq:temp_red}; such dipole relation is shown in Fig.~\ref{fig:cmbdip_z}.

+We can find that the amplitude of induced cosmic dipole reaches maximum around $z=1$, just at the edge of the void.
+This is because the matter density contrast achieves its maximal value around the void boundary, which strongly increases the spacetime anisotropy and enhances the dipole structure in the redshift distribution of observable signals.
+When the source gets away from the void, the amplitude of the dipole becomes stable, which corresponds with measured CMB dipole $\mathcal{D} \simeq 1.23 \times 10^{-3}$, since the source can be approximately considered to be at infinity.